-VERIFICATION -- A procedure where a school checks the
+Verification -- A procedure where a school checks the

 information a student reported on the FAFSA, usually by requesting

-following procedures established by federal regulations.
+system, following procedures established by federal regulations.
 The

-contractor prints an asterisk next to the Expected Family Contribution
+contractor prints an asterisk next to the Expected Family

-selected by the central processing system.
+addition to those selected by the central processing system.